mikebridge/IdentityServer4SignalR/README.md

 ```

 The pvk2pfx command combines the pvk and cer files into a single pfx file containing both the public and private
 keys for the certificate.
 The IdentityServer4 app will use the private key from the pfx to sign tokens.
-Make sure to protect this file.
-The .cer file can be shared with other services for the purpose of signature validation.
+The .cer file containing the public key can be shared with other services for the purpose of signature validation.

 To install asymmetric keys: